Review the basics of setting up your Gantt View.

 Create and work with a Gantt chart

-When you switch your sheet or report to Gantt View, tasks will appear as bars in a timeline.
-You’ll see the duration, the start date, and the finish date of your project tasks.
-Apart from that, you’ll also be able to do the following:
+When you switch your sheet or report to Gantt View, tasks appear as bars in a timeline.
+You see the duration, the start date, and the finish date of your project tasks as project sheet columns.

-- Display the % completion of your tasks.
+- Display the % Complete of your tasks.

 Before you add a Gantt chart

-A sheet won't recognize date columns with a Column Formula applied as columns for a Gantt chart.
+The Gantt View does not recognize Date columns with a Column Formula applied.
 If you need your dates to autofill rows, use the Cell Formula and Autofill features instead.
-Another option would be to set up column formulas.
-Then, use a report to display your Gantt view.
+You could also set up column formulas and use a report to display your Gantt chart.

 To add a Gantt chart

-The chart will appear to the right of your columns.
-There will also be a divider that separates the grid columns and the Gantt chart.
+The chart appears to the right of your columns.
+There is also a divider that separates the grid columns from the Gantt chart.

 To widen the display of either section:

 - When you see the column resize pointer , drag the divider to the right or left.